koodaamo/snapshotcamera/README.md

-# LitElement JavaScript starter
+# Camera snapshot web component

-This project includes a sample component using LitElement with JavaScript.
+This project includes a simple component based on LitElement.

 ## Setup